 The type 8532 cable monitoring device complies with all the requirements today concerning such units and thus takes into consideration in particular the many years of experience of our company in making cable monitoring devices.

 The “Conductor-shield” and “Shield-earth” isolated section resistances that are to be monitored is switched in parallel to achieve the desired “low impedance state” (defined measuring voltage relationships, lack of sensitivity to charges and discharges and other forms of interference).

 However, these resistances have a sufficiently high impedance to limit the the measuring current passing through the shield to less than 1 mA (in operating mode “Monitoring for shield interruption“) and the measuring voltage to approx. 40 V. The evaluation of the insulation states and their changes is done on the basis of the principle of voltage measurement against the earth (bridge principle).
 The voltage at the shield is taken as high impedance and passed on for evaluation by means of fibre optic light guides.

 The evaluation itself is the classical evaluation that has been used for many years in the proven cable monitoring devices that our company has sold for many years now.

-However, and regardless of this, note that in the event of a “conductor-shield” insulation defect that the power limiting action of the cable monitoring device can be bypassed under certain circumstances.
+However, and regardless of this, note that in the event of a “conductor-shield” insulation defect that the power limiting action of the cable monitoring unit can be bypassed under certain circumstances.

-We therefore recommend using isolating terminals to protect the cable monitoring device against excessively high voltages when testing the cables.
+We therefore recommend using isolating terminals to protect the cable monitoring unit against excessively high voltages when testing the cables.

 If the cable is switched off by the cable monitoring unit in the event of the latter actuating, any built-in section testing devices must be bridged.